 Women play a key role in computing, now, and in the early days of it, but still only represent 27.5% of software developers globally.
 At Microverse, we’re focused on is helping more women and non-binary people become software developers so, we asked some of the female software developers at Microverse to share their stories.

-Ten Microverse students share their advice and tips for aspiring software developers and those thinking about taking the leap.
-Get inspired and see how possible it is to become a software developer!
+Starting out as a software developer can be tough.
+In this article, 10 female develops share their advice and tips for aspiring software developers and those thinking about taking the leap.

 Mupa M'mbetsa Nzaphila is a Microverse student, and mother, originally from Nairobi, Kenya now living in Munich, Germany.
 She shared with us her story of becoming a software developer, her favorite languages, advice for getting started, and more.